yonathan06/fastify-typescript-starter/README.md

 ## Included in the boilerplate

-- TypeScript (with module alias)
+- TypeScript (using esbuild for fast compilation)
-- Development environment
+- Env vars
-- Tests (using Jest)
+- Tests (using Tap)
 - Fastify
 - File based routing (using fastify-now)
-- Env vars config
 - CI with github actions
 - Docker image
 - Linting